pranayjalan254/projects/bmi-calculator/step4/Instructions.md

 ## Add functionality to the calculator using javascript.

-## Add the bmi formula using javascript and complete the project.

 ## Define the variables and properties as required by following the steps

+## Add the bmi formula using javascript.

+## First and foremost, we will accept the user’s weight and height, and then we will add that value to the formula.
+Whatever the value is, we will compare it using the for loop, and then define the person as underweight, healthy, overweight, or obese based on that value.

+# Congratulations, the project is completed